March 13th, 2018

 Language is one of the most important tools we have for defining the world we live in.
 By changing the words we use to talk about something, we can change the way it’s perceived.
 This is especially true of the language we use to discuss mental health challenges.
 Each of us can help to create an environment that promotes recovery and wellness by examining the language we use and actively seeking to change it for the better.

 Developed for a diverse audience including peers, medical providers, family members, and non-profit workers, Language Matters is a lively, thought-provoking training that has drawn rave reviews at the 2014 Tools for Change Conference, the 2015 Alternatives Conference, multiple Institute on Compulsive Hoarding and Cluttering conferences, and the 2015 WRAP Around the World Conference, as well as community presentations throughout the San Francisco Bay Area.

-- To understand the concepts behind recovery-focused language, rather than memorize a list of “acceptable words”
+- To understand the concepts behind recovery-focused language, rather than memorizing a list of "acceptable words"

 - To learn how to identify and challenge the use of words that enable and perpetuate discrimination

 - To implement new and dynamic language that honors the unique lived experience of each person